 Are Bedlington Terriers Good with Kids?
-Though the Bedlington is tolerant of—or even playful with—older children, they may not put up with the roughhousing, accidental stepping, or rambunctiousness that comes with smaller children.
+Though the Bedlington is tolerant of—or even playful with—older children, they may not put up with the roughhousing, accidental missteps, or rambunctiousness that come with smaller children.

 Are Bedlington Terriers Good with Other Pets?
 With socialization and training, Bedlington Terriers may do well with other dogs, but the breed is often territorial and may pick fights to assert dominance.
 They may learn to live with cats but will likely chase small animals such as rats, mice, and hamsters.

 The Bedlington Terrier is an impressive watchdog and will alert you to suspicious visitors, but will offer polite greetings to guests.
 They're not guard dogs, but may attempt to defend the home from intruders anyway.

 Bedlingtons have plenty of energy to join you for a walk, jog, or hike, but are happy to curl up at home if there's no adventure on the day's agenda.

 Indoor The cushy indoor life is the Bedlington's preference.
 The Bedlington Terrier is likely to claim the best seat in the house, and makes an easygoing indoor companion.
 They're not often loud and they don't take up much space, so Bedlingtons are well-suited to apartment living.